giantninja/ninja-redis/README.md

 # redis-sentinel
 Wrapper class for phpredis (PECL) based php client, with added support for redis sentinel.
-All normal phpredis client methods should work transparently, while making use of a redis sentinel master/slave setup.
+All normal phpredis client methods that aren't overloaded and normally available through PHPs `Redis` obj) should work transparently, while making use of a redis sentinel master/slave setup.

-Writes will use the master reported by sentinel, and reads can be set to use either only the slaves, or master/slave, or master only.
+Writes will use the master reported by sentinel, and reads can be set to use either only the slaves, or randomly picked master/slave instance, or master only.

 ## examples
 Get Redis client set to the current master/slaves as reported via sentinel.